mikaells/RibDif/README.md

 Running Ruegeria will less than a minute, while large genera like Bacillus might take more than an hour as it has 7000+ genomes with 10+ 16S genes.

+In some genera, unspecific R-errors are thrown.
+It is caused by some genomes having no rRNA genes, but causes no problems downstream.
+How a completed genome can have no rRNA genes is of course cause of some concern.
+Occasionally, an error occors when people have used weird characters in their genome names.
+I have tried parsing all cases, but people are suprisingly creative when it comes to naming schemes.

 ## Full set of options: